Review | Biden is ‘a Senate guy,’ but it just doesn’t work like it used to

 But now leading Democrats, including Reid and former president Barack Obama, are pressing for a sweeping rehab of the “home” Biden has found so comfortable.
 “Kill Switch: The Rise of the Modern Senate and the Crippling of American Democracy,” a new book by Adam Jentleson, makes for a powerful brief on their behalf.

 There’s nothing dishy about this insider’s account by a former a top aide to Reid.
-Nonetheless, it’s a compelling read, at least for those of us who, like Biden, have spent some time in the Senate and have enough reverence for it to have been horrified by what just happened there — and by the fact that the mob was egged on not only by President Donald Trump but by the actions and inaction of some of the Senate’s own members.
+Nonetheless, it’s a compelling read, at least for those of us who have spent some time in the Senate and have enough reverence for it to have been horrified by what just happened there — and by the fact that the mob was egged on not only by President Donald Trump but by the actions and inaction of some of the Senate’s own members.

 Jentleson identifies several problems that he says have transformed the Senate from the robust debating society it was in the 19th century to today’s “legislative wasteland,” an often-empty chamber where the silence is broken only by the soft, exaggeratedly slow cadences of a clerk reciting “quorum call,” the roll of members’ names used to kill time when no senator takes the floor.
 (One of my former colleagues used to swear that listening to this soothing mantra, from a prone position on one of the overstuffed leather sofas in the Senate press gallery, was the surest cure for a hangover.)